Candombe: In Argentina

-Many researchers agree that the Candombe, through the development of the Milonga, is an essential component in the genesis of Argentine tango.
+Many researchers agree that the Candombe, through the development of the Milonga, is an essential component in the genesis of the tango.
 This musical rhythm influenced, especially the "Sureña Milonga".
 In fact, tango, milonga and candombe form a musical triptych from the same African roots, but with different developments.

 Initially, the practice of Candombe was practiced exclusively by black people, who had designed special places called “Tangós”.
 This word originated sometime in the 19th century the word "Tango", but at that time not yet with its present meaning.
 Today, candombe is still practiced by Afro-Argentine and non-black populations across Argentina.
 In Corrientes Province, candombe is part of the religious feast of San Baltasar, a folk patron saint for Black Argentines.

 In Uruguay

 The word candombe comes from a Kikongo word meaning "pertaining to blacks," and was originally used in Buenos Aires to refer to dancing societies formed by members of the African diaspora and their descendants.
 It came to refer to the dance style in general, and the term was adopted in Uruguay as well.
 In Uruguay, candombe fused multiple African dance traditions into a complex choreography.
 Movements are energetic, and steps are improvised to suit.